 Your Trust Must Own All Your Non-Retirement Accounts

-Once you have created a living trust you have to transfer title on all your accounts to your living trust.
+Once you have created a living trust you have to transfer the title on all your accounts to your living trust.
 How exactly you do this will depend on the particular bank in question.
 I can tell you what our lawyers told us about some of the institutions we bank with:

 - Chase and Bank of America require you to visit a local branch to perform the transfer.
 The banker might need to see your Trust Certificate (a document that was created by our lawyers) in order to perform the transfer.